yossizap/BF2-CPython/README.md

 add:

-    sys.path = ['pylib-2.7.12.zip', 'python', '{YOUR MOD'S PATH}', 'admin'}
+    sys.path = ['pylib-2.7.12.zip', 'python', '%s' % bf2.gameLogic.getModDir(), 'admin'}

-Select the libs that you want to use and zip them in pylib-2.7.12.zip using your prefered win archive utility.
+Select the libs that you want to use and zip them in pylib-2.7.12.zip using your preferred win archive utility.
 You don't need to re-compile the .dll with zlib to use the .zip since the windows version comes with zlib as a builtin.

 ##Notes